USNS Mission San Juan: As tracking ship, 1964-1970

 Reacquired by the Navy on 28 October 1964, Mission San Juan was moved to the General Dynamics Shipyard, Quincy, Massachusetts, for conversion into a missile range instrumentation ship.
 During this conversion, she was jumboized by fitting a new 72-foot section amidships and virtually rebuilt in order to accommodate the required electronic equipment.
 Renamed Flagstaff and designated AGM-21 on 8 April 1965, she was again renamed, on 1 September 1965, to Mercury.

-Accepted by MSTS for service on 16 September 1965, she was designated as USNS Mercury (T-AGM-21) and assigned to MSTS Atlantic for duty.
-During the Project Gemini series of orbits, she served as an important link between the astronauts and the control stations at Cape Canaveral.
-She carried out this duty until the summer of 1967 when she returned to the yard at Quincy for the installation of satellite terminals.

-Upon completion of this installation on 18 September 1967, she was reassigned to MSTS, Atlantic, but shortly thereafter was reassigned to MSTS, Pacific.
-There she was to play an important part in the Project Apollo moon shot tests as she provided important communication links between the Apollo moon craft and earth tracking stations.
+Upon completion of this she was reassigned to MSTS, Atlantic, but shortly thereafter was reassigned to MSTS, Pacific.
+There she was to play an important part in the Project Apollo moon shot tests as she provided important communication links between the Apollo moon craft and earth tracking stations.The ship supported Apollo 7 through Apollo 11.
+The technical crew wete from ITT Federal Electric Corp.
+The company was under contract to the USAF at the Western Test Range.